top of page

 Understand the cause, prevent data loss, and recover your PC with confidence—all without needing a tech expert.
 The Blue Screen of Death may look serious, but it’s usually a fixable error caused by faulty drivers, corrupt files, or hardware issues.
 With the right steps, you can troubleshoot and restore your system safely.

-What Is the BSOD?
+What is the BSOD?

-Common Causes
+Common Causes of BSOD

-• Outdated or incompatible drivers
+Outdated or incompatible drivers

 How to Fix It (Step-by-Step)

-1. Restart in Safe Mode
+Step 1: Restart in Safe Mode

-Safe Mode loads Windows with minimal drivers and services.
+Safe Mode loads Windows with minimal drivers and services

-2. Check for Recent Changes
+Step 2: Check for Recent Changes

 If the BSOD started after installing new software or updates, roll them back: